How do I check and change the ink coverage?

 Step 1: open file and choose color mode

 Open the document in Adobe Photoshop and ensure that the file is in the correct color mode (CMYK).
-More information about different color modes can be found here.
+More information about different color modes.

 Step 2: color settings